Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Application to piecewise linear estimation

-Table~\ref{tab:pure} provides systematic performances computed on $Q = 10$ realizations of the observations for each of the seven noise levels explored.
-As expected, the larger $\alpha$, the larger the Minimal Mean Squared Error.
-Though, the estimation accuracy when using the two ground truth-dependent oracles, second and third row, and the robustified \emph{prediction} unbiased risk estimate, fourth row, increases very slowly with $\alpha$.
+Table~\ref{tab:pure} provides systematic performances computed on $Q = 20$ realizations of the observations for each of the seven noise levels explored.
+In agreement with Figure~\ref{fig:pure}, Maximum Likelihood and EpiEstim performance lie far behind those of the proposed oracle-based regularized strategies.
+As expected, the larger $\alpha$, the larger the Minimal Mean Squared Error, consistently for all six estimators.
+Though, the estimation accuracy when using the two ground truth-dependent oracles, fourth and fifth rows, and the robustified \emph{prediction} unbiased risk estimate, sixth row, increases very slowly with $\alpha$.
 Furthermore, at fixed noise level, using either $\mathcal{E}^\circ$, $\mathcal{P}^\circ$ or $\overline{\mathsf{APURE}^{\mathcal{P}}_{\mc}}^N$ leads to equivalent Minimal Mean Squared Error.
 This shows, first, that the estimation accuracy is unaltered when replacing the exact \emph{estimation} error $\mathcal{E}^\circ$ by the exact \emph{prediction} error $\mathcal{P}^\circ$, and second, that the data-driven oracle $\overline{\mathsf{APURE}^{\mathcal{P}}_{\mc}}^N$ yields estimates of very similar quality.
-Considering the performances of the robustified unbiased \emph{estimation} risk estimate, reported in the fifth row, they remain similarly good as the three other oracles for low to medium noise levels, but then suddenly drop for $\alpha > 10^3$ while the associated 95$\%$ Gaussian confidence intervals are also thickening violently.
+Considering the performance of the robustified unbiased \emph{estimation} risk estimate, reported in the seventh row, they remain similarly good as the three other oracles for low to medium noise levels, but then suddenly drop for $\alpha > 10^3$ while the associated 95$\%$ Gaussian confidence intervals are also thickening violently.
 This shows that, despite the robustification procedure of Proposition~\ref{prop:robust}, the data-driven oracle $\overline{\mathsf{APURE}^{\mathcal{E}}_{\mc}}^N$ is unstable, which is probably due to the division by $\Psi_t(\Yvect)$ which order of magnitude varies significantly with $t$, between $10^3$ and $10^{5}$ in these examples, as can be observed on Figure~\ref{fig:pure}, top row.
-To gain further insight, the decomposition of the Minimal Mean Squared Error into the squared bias and the variance is reported in sixth to ninth rows of Table~\ref{tab:pure}.
-For low noise levels $\alpha < 10^3$, third and fourth columns, the bias, which is intrinsic to all regularized estimation strategies of the form~\eqref{eq:MAP}, is responsible of almost all the estimation error.
-When the noise levels exceeds $\alpha = 10^3$, squared bias and variance contributes equally to the estimation error, as observed in fifth to ninth columns.
-These results advocates, in a practical context, to use preferably the robustified unbiased \emph{prediction} risk estimate which appears both very accurate in the selection of the optimal regularization parameter and more robust to medium to high noise levels.
+To gain further insight, the decomposition of the Minimal Mean Squared Error into the squared bias and the variance is reported in eighth to thirteenth rows of Table~\ref{tab:pure}.
+For low noise levels $\alpha < 10^3$, third and fourth columns, the bias, which is intrinsic to all regularized estimation strategies of the form~\eqref{eq:MAP}, is responsible for almost all the estimation error.
+When the noise level exceeds $\alpha = 10^3$, squared bias and variance contribute equally to the estimation error, as observed in fifth to eighth columns.
+These results advocate, in a practical context, to use preferably the robustified unbiased \emph{prediction} risk estimate which appears both very accurate in the selection of the optimal regularization parameter and more robust to medium to high noise levels.
+Finally, it is worth noting that for very high noise level $\alpha = 10^5$, corresponding to the ninth column of Table~\ref{tab:pure}, even the most robust oracle-based estimators are impaired, both because the estimation task is extremely difficult and because such values of the scale parameter do not permit to satisfy Assumption~\ref{hyp:psi-alpha}.